 But in this case, the differences in size are unlikely to concern you.
 The average shrimp is roughly 1 inch.
 Some are larger, while others are smaller.
 But 1 inch is an accurate estimate of the sizes you can expect to encounter.

 Tetras, on the other hand, have an average size of 2 inches.
 As you can see, the gap isn’t large enough to create any immediate complications.
 That isn’t the case with angelfish, for instance.
-As I’ve explained in this article, there are certain shrimp species that angels will happily eat.

 3. Tank Conditions